robbiew/go-autosig-talisman/README.md

 It incorporates a modified vesion of the [kilo editor](https://github.com/bediger4000/kilo-in-go).

 I've only tested this on Linux 64 (Ubuntu 20.04).
-It's *possible* that it will compile and run on Windows and Raspbery Pi...
+Won't work on Windows.

 To set up: